 Join us for an evening of art, workshops and music curated by our Tate Collective Producers.
 Catch up with friends, create clay sculptures in our free workshops and enjoy street food in our café.
-We'll also have DJ sets by Dayzy and rapper Blue Saint and live music by Neo-Soul band Nuage.
+We'll also have music by Dayzy and rapper Blue Saint.

 Book tickets here to see our ★★★★ Theaster Gates: Amalgam exhibition.
 Students who attend Liverpool John Moores University, University of Liverpool, Liverpool Hope University, Edge Hill University, City of Liverpool College and Birmingham City University get free entry into the exhibition.
 Just show a valid student card.
 If you're aged 16-25, sign up for a free Tate Collective account and get £5 exhibition tickets plus discounts in our shop and café.